dinesh-m/venture_capital_analyzer/README.md

 The business team has given you a CSV file containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 The CSV file contains a variety of information about each business, including whether or not it ultimately became successful.
 With your knowledge of machine learning and neural networks, you decide to use the features in the provided dataset to create a binary classifier model that will predict whether an applicant will become a successful business.

 In order to assist the risk management associate, you will develop three different neural network models to see if any of the models can be promoted for production use.
-You may also apply some of data preprocessing and neural network optimization design techniques while developing the deep neural network models.
+You may also apply some of the well known data preprocessing and neural network optimization design techniques while developing the deep neural network models.
 The binary classification model will be developed with the following high level steps:

 * Preprocess data for a neural network model.
 * Use the model-fit-predict pattern to compile and evaluate a binary classification model.